chinguunxo/chinguunxo.github.io/_posts/2026-03-29-Day-5-Model-Building.md

 *Notes from STATS 202: Modeling and Predicting — Spring 2026, Duke Kunshan University.*

 *Based on course slides and Scott E. Page's* The Model Thinker.
+---

+## Applying REDCAPE to an RNA structure–prediction model (e.g., a deep model that predicts secondary structure from sequence):

+### R – Reason

+- Encodes assumptions about how base pairing, sequence context, and possibly thermodynamics determine RNA structure.
+- Lets us reason about conditions under which certain motifs (stems, loops, pseudoknots) are likely, given sequence length, GC content, and conservation.

+***

+### E – Explain

+- Can help explain *why* certain RNAs adopt particular secondary structures: the model highlights base pairs and regions that are structurally decisive.
+- By comparing predictions across mutants, it explains observed effects of point mutations or sequence motifs on folding stability.

+***

+### D – Design

+- Supports **rational design** of RNAs (therapeutic mRNAs, ribozymes, switches) by allowing “design–predict–edit” loops on candidate sequences.
+- Can be embedded in optimization (e.g., search or RL) to design sequences that fold into target structures while satisfying other constraints (codon usage, motifs).

+***

+### C – Communicate

+- Provides a precise mathematical/algorithmic mapping from sequence to structure that others can inspect, rerun, and critique.
+- Standardized outputs (dot–bracket notation, base‑pair probability matrices) create a common language for structural biologists, bioinformaticians, and designers.

+***

+### A – Act

+- Informs experimental **actions**: which constructs to synthesize, which mutations to test, which regions to probe experimentally first.
+- In pharma/biotech, can guide go/no‑go decisions on RNA drug candidates based on predicted structural liabilities (e.g., unwanted hairpins, instabilities).

+***

+### P – Predict

+- Core use: predicts secondary (and sometimes tertiary) structure for new RNA sequences, including those without close structural homologs.
+- Also predicts effects of variants: fold both wild‑type and mutant sequences to anticipate structural disruptions relevant for function or disease.

+***

+### E – Explore

+- Enables exploration of large hypothetical spaces: random mutagenesis, alternative splicing forms, or synthetic libraries, far beyond what labs can test directly.
+- Lets researchers explore “what‑if” questions (e.g., “What structures are reachable under single‑nucleotide changes?”) and map neutral networks in sequence–structure space.